 Sept.
 11 dedication planned for rescue and recovery workers

-NEW YORK (AP) — New York Gov. Andrew Cuomo (KWOH’-moh) and former New York City Mayor Michael Bloomberg have announced plans for a permanent dedication at the Sept.
-11 Memorial that would recognize rescue and recovery workers at ground zero.
+NEW YORK (AP) — New York Gov. Andrew Cuomo and former New York City Mayor Michael Bloomberg have announced plans for a permanent dedication at the 9/11 Memorial that would recognize rescue and recovery workers at ground zero.

-They announced the plans Tuesday with former “Daily Show” host Jon Stewart, a longtime Sept.
-11 health advocate and National September 11 Memorial and Museum board member.
+The two announced the plans on Tuesday with former “Daily Show” host Jon Stewart, a longtime 9/11 health advocate and National September 11 Memorial and Museum board member.

-Bloomberg Philanthropies will provide support for a dedication that will be located on the Memorial Glade, a grassy clearing on the southwest corner of the 8-acre plaza.
+Bloomberg Philanthropies will provide support for the permanent dedication, which will be located on the Memorial Glade, a grassy clearing on the southwest corner of the 8-acre plaza.

-Bloomberg is the museum’s chairman.
-He says the people involved in the recovery “deserve a fitting tribute for their courage, sacrifice and bravery.”
+Bloomberg, the museum’s chairman, said the men and women of the recovery “deserve a fitting tribute for their courage, sacrifice and bravery.”

-The dedication will examine the impact of 9/11 on the health of first responders and others.
+The dedication will examine the impact of the 9/11 disaster on the health of first responders and others.